Configure SSO for Bluebeam Accounts | Entra ID

 To complete SSO configuration, set up SSO access to Bluebeam products and services for end users in your organization who are listed with your IdP.
 You'll also reconcile the list of your users in Entra ID with the list of your users in our system who have BBIDs to ensure your end users' Entra IDs match their BBIDs.

-To configure SSO, go to Org Admin, sign in to the region you selected when you requested SSO access, and follow these steps:
+To configure SSO, go to Org Admin, and follow these steps:

 1. Under Accounts, select the account you want to manage.